UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 standard international units convention that we discussed earlier.

-We use `.3` to indicate that we want three significant digits for each label, otherwise they would all be printed with six decimals or so, which is hard to read.
+We use `.3` to indicate that we want three significant digits for each label, otherwise, they would all be printed with six decimals or so, which is hard to read.

 We also specify `~`, which removes trailing zero, e.g. the top bar says